 Ride up an uninterrupted seven-mile moderate climb.
 Keep noticing what’s around you—that’s why you’re here.
 You’ll pass some mud pots at the first bend in the road.
 They’re worth a stop.

 Assuming you decide to continue on north past the summit, the 4-mile descent that follows is full of big, sweeping curves you can take at speed AFTER the first two switch-backs, which come early in the descent and are very tight.
-On my last ride my riding buddy ended up face down in the snowbank on the first one.
+Once my riding buddy shot off the road and ended up face down in the snowbank on the first one.
 Some of the best vistas are along this stretch of road, but you can gawk at them on the return ride, when you’re doing 6 mph.
 Five miles down the mountain, the road goes nearly flat, you pass the lovely King’s Meadow, and then see parked cars on your R—they’re there to see King’s Creek cascades, which you must stop and see if you’re into tumbling water.

 The next likely stop is Summit Lake.
-There’s water here (in the summer—check at the Visitor Center before riding any other season), campgrounds, bathrooms, and a sweet little lake (hardly more than a pond) to meditate by before getting back in the saddle.
+There MAY be water here (check at the Visitor Center), but there are certainly campgrounds, bathrooms, and a sweet little lake (hardly more than a pond) to meditate by before getting back in the saddle.

 The Devastated Area (so-called because the Lassen eruption devastated the surrounding forest) is a parking lot, a bathroom, and no water.